hackergrrl/common-readme/readme_tips.md

 ## node IS its modules

-the node ecosystem thrives on and is powered by its modules -- the vast majority of which are hosted on [npm][]. in the course of a week, node developers evaluate potentially dozens of modules for inclusion in their projects. however, the quality bar across modules varies wildly. as a result, developers must gradually build up a personal heuristic for quickly identifying quality modules.
+the node ecosystem thrives on and is powered by its modules -- the vast majority of which are hosted on [npm](https://npmjs.org). in the course of a week, node developers evaluate potentially dozens of modules for inclusion in their projects. however, the quality bar across modules varies wildly. as a result, developers must gradually build up a personal heuristic for quickly identifying quality modules.

-[substack][] has written about this, and this idea also spurred the creation of [node-modules][], a npm search replacement that leverages your github social graph.
+[substack](http://substack.net/finding_modules) has written about this, and this idea also spurred the creation of [node-modules](http://node-modules.com/), a npm search replacement that leverages your github social graph.

 ## to write node is to find modules